microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

 - The application-type **name** (`YarpProxyAppType`) matches the type name in the shipped `ApplicationManifest.xml`.
 Do **not** rename it.
-- The version segment (`2.0.0`) matches the manifest version the release pipeline stamped in the shipped package.
+- `yarpAppTypeVersion` must match the manifest version the release pipeline stamped in the shipped package (for 2.1.0, set it to `"2.1.0"`).
 - `YarpProxy_InstanceCount = "-1"` means "one instance per eligible
   node". `YarpProxy_PlacementConstraints` limits eligibility to the node types that should carry ingress.
 Replace `FrontEnd` with your